-- Investment property is held to earn rentals or for capital appreciation or both.
+- 4Investment property is held to earn rentals or for capital appreciation or both.
 Therefore, an investment property generates cash flows largely independently of the other assets held by an entity.
 This distinguishes investment property from owner-occupied property.
 The production or supply of goods or services (or the use of property for administrative purposes) generates cash flows that are attributable not only to property, but also to other assets used in the production or supply process.
-Ind AS 16 applies to owner-occupied property. - 8 The following are examples of investment property: - (a) land held for long-term capital appreciation rather than for short-term sale in the ordinary course of business.
+Ind AS 16 applies to owned owner-occupied property and Ind AS 116 applies to owner-occupied property held by a lessee as a right-of-use asset. - 8 The following are examples of investment property: